josephlee188/Fluid-simulation-Navier-Stokes-eqn.-/README.md

 # Fluid simulation with Navier Stokes equation.
 This is Julia implementation of fluid simulation (2D) using Navier Stokes equation

-This is written solely as a practice for Julia language.
+This was written solely as a practice for the Julia language.

-The algorithms presented here are almost direct copy of the following great sources;
+The core algorithms presented here were in large part borrowed from these following great sources;

 - https://mikeash.com/pyblog/fluid-simulation-for-dummies.html